 If you hold your shares indirectly in the Southwest Gas Corporation Employees' Investment Plan (the "EIP"), you have the right to direct the EIP trustee how to vote your shares by following the instructions from the EIP trustee accompanying the Proxy Statement.
-Please note that the EIP trustee must receive your vote directions by no later than [] on [], 2022.
+Please note that the EIP trustee must receive your vote directions by no later than 11:59 p.m.
+EDT on May 9, 2022.
 If you do not timely direct the EIP trustee how to vote your shares, then the EIP trustee will vote your shares in the same proportion as the shares for which timely instructions were received from other EIP participants.
 EIP Participants may not vote their EIP shares by ballot at the Annual Meeting.